slyval/guidelines/SAP Commerce/restful notes.md

  methods(actions)
  - these are the verbs that define the actions to be performed against an object
  - 4 of these must be used to perform the CRUD  actions.
 These are:
 	 - GET - for retrieval or reading of a resource or a collection.
-No side effects must occur, if any use t
+No side effects must occur, if any use the other verbs.
 	 - POST - for creation of a resource.
-This results in side effects, if none use get.
+This results in side effects, if none use GET.
+The same request performed multiple times might result in different results( as duplicates might be rejected)
-	 - PUT - for updating of a resource or creation when resource does not exist (insert or update)
+	 - PUT - for updating of a resource or creation when resource does not exist (insert or update).
+Multiple requests should return the same result (
 	 - DELETE - for the removal or deletion of a resource or collection